By: Marilyn L. Davis

 “In one drop of water are found all the secrets of all the oceans; in one aspect of you are found all the aspects of existence.” ~Kahlil Gibran

-I fought the idea of recovery without knowing its name and clashed with all the people who only knew to tell me to quit using.
+I fought the idea of recovery without knowing its name and clashed with all the people who told me to quit using.
 I knew that it was an insidious cycle, one that I loathed; however, I did not understand that there were ways to help me break the cycle and learn to flow with life experiences.

 In treatment, one of my doctors had multiple images of water on his office walls – still ponds, tranquil pools, raging oceans, and other examples of the power of water to flow where it had to in the most expedient manner possible.

 Besides the wall reminders, he had a koi pond where he thought people could get in touch with their emotions in a natural setting.
-He commented that when we become like water, we stop trying to fit the circumstances to our way of thinking and flow with the events offering no resistance but getting to the other side.
+He commented that when we become like water, we stop trying to fit the circumstances into our way of thinking and flow, with the events offering no resistance but getting to the other side.